Hydrology-IFH/roger/examples/plot_scale/bw_cropland/README.md

 durationx: event is x years repeated.
 magnitude1: using seasonal delta values of [RheiKlim](https://apps.hydro.uni-freiburg.de/de/RheiKlim/) for the near future (2040 - 2069)
-magnitude2: using seasonale delta values of [RheiKlim](https://apps.hydro.uni-freiburg.de/de/RheiKlim/) for the far future (2070 - 2099)
+magnitude2: using seasonal delta values of [RheiKlim](https://apps.hydro.uni-freiburg.de/de/RheiKlim/) for the far future (2070 - 2099)

 Crop rotations are repeated after three to four years.
 The available crop rotations for each subregion (i.e. 30 km radius around DWD station) are listed in `subregions_crop_rotations.csv`.